 The Aalto House anticipates the Villa Mairea, a luxury residence where Aalto’s creativity was able to come into full bloom.
-But in contrast to its larger sister, the Aalto House is a cosy, intimate building for living and working, designed by two architects for themselves, using simple, uncluttered materials.
+But in contrast to its larger sister, the Aalto House is a cozy, intimate building for living and working, designed by two architects for themselves, using simple, uncluttered materials.
 Alvar Aalto lived in the house on Riihitie up until his death, and the building was used by the family long afterward.
 The house, protected by the Act on the Protection of Buildings, is now part of the Alvar Aalto Museum and open as a home museum.

 Aalto House Floor plans, Sections, and Elevations